 The Wake Forest School of Medicine Department of Orthopaedic Surgery welcomes all fourth-year medical students to rotate as acting interns in our department.
-Medical students currently enrolled in U.S. allopathic medical schools should apply through VSAS.
+Medical students currently enrolled in U.S. allopathic and osteopathic medical schools should apply through VSAS.
 Options for international medical students are below.

 Our top priorities during your rotation are to: